arcus/education_modules/r_reshape_long_wide/r_reshape_long_wide.md

 )
 ```

 That means that the only required argument we know we have to add is `data`.
 We may also need to add other arguments, depending on our situation.
-Pivot wider will take whatever is in the column with the name provided in the "names_from" argument (default is "name") and make that column's contents into new column headers.
+Pivot wider will take whatever is in the column with the name provided in the `names_from` argument (default is "name") and make that column's contents into new column headers.
 It will take whatever is in the column with the name provided in the `values_from` argument (default is "value") and put those into cells in the appropriate row and column.

 Please read over lines 71-140 and run the code in that section.
 This is what you'll be doing: